-This is a common enough event in the ICU that one might have expected a serious discussion of ischaemic gut to appear in the exam with some frequency, and indeed it has now appeared three times:
+This is a common enough event in the ICU that one might have expected a serious discussion of ischaemic gut to appear in the exam with some frequency, and indeed it has now appeared four times:

 These SAQs asked for a detailed exploration of mesenteric ischaemia, specifically asking candidates to "outline the pathophysiology, diagnosis and treatment".
 Additionally, Question 8 from the second paper of 2021 went into some considerable detail about vascular supply anatomy and the difference between venous and arterial ischaemia.

 What does an intensivist need to know about this for their day-to-day practice?
 Not much, if Oh's Manual is anything to go by.
 Mesenteric ischaemia comes up once as a quarter-page discussion in Jamie Cooper's chapter on lactic acidosis (p/160 of the 7th edition), where much is made of how difficult it is to diagnose, and how one must have a high index of suspicion.
 Nothing in the way of concrete recommendations or instructions is offered, which is characteristic of the Manual (and defies the definition of a manual).